ckreibich/scholar.py/README.md

           PDF link http://web.ihep.su/dbserv/compas/src/einstein17/eng.pdf

 Let's retrieve a BibTeX entry for that quantum theory paper.
-The best BibTex often seems to be the one linked from search results, not those in the article cluster, so let's do a search again:
+The best BibTeX often seems to be the one linked from search results, not those in the article cluster, so let's do a search again:

     $ scholar.py -c 1 --author "albert einstein" --phrase "quantum theory" --citation bt
     @article{einstein1917quantum,